Philippine ten-peso coin

 The Philippine ten-peso coin (₱10) is the second largest denomination coin of the Philippine peso.

 Two versions of this denomination are in circulation; the bi-metallic coin, first issued in 2000, with the dual profiles of Andrés Bonifacio and Apolinario Mabini on obverse and the 1993 logo of the Bangko Sentral ng Pilipinas on the reverse.
-The current version, issued since 2018, features a portrait of Apolinario Mabini on the obverse side and the Kapa-kapa and the current logo of the Bangko Sentral ng Pilipinas on the reverse side.
+The current version, issued since 2017, features a portrait of Apolinario Mabini on the obverse side and the Kapa-kapa and the current logo of the Bangko Sentral ng Pilipinas on the reverse side.

-Firstly, the ten peso coin was produced in conjunction along with the ten peso note, which commenced from the year 2000 to 2001.
-However, production for the ten peso note became obsolete when the Bangko Sentral ng Pilipinas (BSP) stopped printing the banknotes in 2001.
+Firstly, the ten peso coin was produced in conjunction along with the ten peso note, which commenced from the year 2000 to July 2001.
+However, production for the ten peso note became obsolete when the Bangko Sentral ng Pilipinas (BSP) stopped printing the banknotes at the said month of 2001.